Cyber in California: The California Pentest

 California’s significance in various sectors, from technology to energy, has made it a prime target for cyber threats.
 The state hosts a myriad of high-value targets, including hydro plants critical for water supply and power generation, as well as military bases vital for national defense.
 The attractiveness of these targets to cyber adversaries underscores the importance of robust cybersecurity measures.

 Hydroelectric plants, such as the Hoover Dam, not only play a crucial role in California’s power supply but also have the potential to impact water management systems.
 Military bases, such as the Naval Air Weapons Station China Lake, house sensitive information and advanced technologies, making them appealing targets for state-sponsored and criminal cyber actors alike, hence highlighting evermore the need for Cyber in California: The California Pentest.
+Looking further north to the birthplace of tech you can also find San Francisco.

 Cybersecurity Landscape: Present Challenges